IsraelW18/IsraelW18/README.md

 - ✅ I’ve tested software for over 15 years — and still get excited about a perfect test case!
 - ✈️ In my free time, I build and fly **RC planes**

+## 🚀 Side Project (In Progress)
+Currently developing a Python-based QA automation system designed to enhance testing processes using modern tools and AI technologies.

 ---

 > _“Quality is never an accident; it is always the result of intelligent effort.”_